|

 1. Oh my word, yes!
 I actually threw that book out and we did not use it at all.
 Thank you for sharing and reminding me… I really need to update this blog post with what we changed!

-I am pretty disappointed in many of the Charlotte Mason curriculum suggestions being so biased against Catholics and with limited alternatives that aren’t so heavily steeped with Reformation or other bias.
+I am pretty disappointed in so many of the Charlotte Mason curriculum suggestions being so biased against Catholics and with limited alternatives that aren’t so heavily steeped with Reformation or other bias.
 We ended up using a text from Seton for Catholic explorer history in 1B and 1A with loads of supplemental literature thrown in.
 We’ve also finally settled in on The Land of Our Lady series from TAN books

 History is now a common family subject for us with additional resources for each grade level.